About Us

 Mellissa Brooks

-Board Member I'm Mellissa Brooks, or for those close to me, Mel.
+Vice President I'm Mellissa Brooks, or for those close to me, Mel.
 I have called Belleville home for the last 19 years along with my husband of 20 years and our two amazing daughters.
 I am the owner of Bronzed Goddess, a company I started eight years ago offering Airbrush Tanning and Airbrush Makeup services.

 I have been an ally in the LGBTQ+ community for as long as I can remember.
 I have always been a big supporter of MEPSI, but knew it was time to do more.
 Joining the board in 2019 was the next step for me to become more involved and help grow the cause.
 It is my hope that through educating and volunteering I can make a positive impact on the community.